fabiosoaresv/portifolio/README.md

 # Portfolio
 This is a small project about my resume.
-I'm use technology Node to development this.
+I'm use technology React to development this.

 # How to run
 ### Dependencies